bruno-lang/bruno-lang.github.io/learn/index.md

 ## Objectives _(Preamble)_
-Basic correctness is still too challenging with both classic and modern programming systems while software attempts to solve problems of continually increasing size accompanied by an equally increase of complexity to control.
+Basic correctness is still too challenging with both classic and modern programming systems while software simultaneously attempts to solve problems of continually increasing size accompanied by an equally increase of complexity to control.
 It is my believe that a programming system must enable *operative modularisation* and *local reasoning* to let programmers succeed in dividing and conquering large(r) software systems.

 To ease reasoning the possibilities must be restrictable to be effectively simplified.
 By expressing what is impossible the programmer limits what needs to be